 Cystitis means inflammation of the bladder.
 It is usually caused by a urine infection.
 Typical symptoms are pain when you pass urine, and passing urine frequently.
 You may also have pain in your lower tummy (abdomen), blood in your urine and high temperature (fever).
 Your urine may also become cloudy or smell offensive.

 About half of all women have at least one bout of cystitis.
 For many, only one or two bouts occur in their lifetime.
 However, repeated (recurring) bouts of cystitis occur in some women.
-This most commonly occurs in women in their late 20s and in women aged over 55.
+This most commonly occurs in young, sexually active women and in women aged over 55.

 This leaflet is for women who are prone to recurring cystitis.
 Cystitis is said to be recurrent when a woman has had two proven infections within six months, or three infections in a year.